Nashruful/Dart-Challenge1/README.md

 Write Clean Code: Ensure your code is well-organized and easy to read.
 Use meaningful variable names and comments where necessary.
 Test Your Code: Test your functions and classes with different inputs to ensure they work as expected.

-**🚩Please remember the following:**
-- Each challenge should be placed in its own folder.
-- Push each challenge individually.

 ---
 ### 💡 Challenge 1: Recipe Manager 🥘